Bakwowi/Bakwowi/README.md

 - 🌱 Currently learning and experimenting with **AI**, and **Modern Web Technologies**
 - 👨‍💻 I enjoy turning complex problems into simple, creative solutions
 - 🚀 Constantly working to improve my skills in both frontend and backend development
-- 🧪 Interested in combining AI with real-world applications – from chatbots to intelligent dashboards
+- 🧪 Interested in combining AI with real-world applications

 ---